Ellen Pompeo Posts Instagram Snap Of Her & Former ‘Grey’s Anatomy’ Co-Star T.R. Knight After Shocking Episode

 Cheers to 15 years, 332 episodes and making television history‼️Tonight, @greysabc becomes the longest running medical drama????????????????⚕️ of all time.
 We appreciate all of our viewers, new and old, that have kept us on all of these years.
 Thank you to @shondarhimes for being a trailblazer, to @abcnetwork for giving us a home, and to all of the incredible castmates, crew members and writers throughout the years.
 It takes a village.

-Pompeo and Knight were a part of the original five interns on the medical drama, per Hollywood Life.
-They starred alongside Sandra Oh (Cristina Yang), Izzie Stevens (Katherine Heigl) and Karev.
+Pompeo and Knight were a part of the original five interns on the medical drama, as recalled by Hollywood Life.
+Aside from Chambers, they also starred alongside Sandra Oh and Katherine Heigl, who played Cristina Yang and Izzie Stevens, respectively.
 While Heigl left the series in Season 6, her character was a major part of Alex’s exit.
 He reunited with Izzie and learned that she had two of his children.
 Alex decided to stay with Izzie to raise the children, leaving his wife Jo (Camilla Luddington) behind.